-A natural burial ground is a life-centred place providing the opportunity for peaceful contemplation.
-Gatherings for memorial planting and other commemorative events would be well aligned with these values, but other public events may not be appropriate, particularly since the built infrastructure at a natural burial ground is deliberately kept to a minimum.
+A restoration burial ground is a life-centred place providing the opportunity for peaceful contemplation.
+Gatherings for memorial planting and other commemorative events would be well aligned with these values, but other public events may not be appropriate, particularly since the built infrastructure at a restoration burial ground is deliberately kept to a minimum.

 All funeral types involve a similar use of resources to transport, hold and contain the remains of the deceased.
 Cremation uses fuel (gas, electricity) and emits atmospheric pollution.
 In virtually all cases, both traditional and natural burials (known as green burials, eco-burials or conservation burials) also use some fuel to dig and refill graves.

 Traditional burial results in non-biodegradable, and potentially toxic, materials being buried in the earth.
 In contrast, a genuine natural burial process conforms to the principles of permaculture and yields a neutral environmental impact.

 Logically, and emotionally, a natural burial and green funeral represents the simplest, lowest impact end-of-life option.
 This is even more so in the case of an Earth Funerals Project natural burial, where proceeds from the funeral are directed to fund environmental restoration works.

 “With minimal resource demands, a natural burial is expected to result in low greenhouse gas emissions for each funeral service.
 The purchase of carbon offsets proposed by earth funerals will likely cover the greenhouse gas emissions of the funeral service many times over, making earth funerals a carbon positive story.” - Paul-Antione, LCA analyst

 The term ‘carbon neutral’ is used to describe the situation where a producer of goods or services measures the carbon costs of products and purchases carbon offsets of a matching value.
 In other words, their activities do not cost the environment.